MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-\subsection{Overview}
+Recently, ~\cite{progressivecactus} and ~\cite{sibeliaz} have developed Progressive Cactus and SibeliaZ respectively, that can align hundreds to thousands of whole-genome sequences that may include rearrangements.
+The tools identify similar sub-sequences in the sequences from different species to create blocks of rearrangement-free sequences, and then perform a multiple sequence alignment of the sequences in each block.

+Since adversaries can modify malware relatively easily by changing orders of blocks of codes without changing malware semantics, it is important that the tool used to align malware sequences is robust to such rearrangements in code.
+Here we use SibeliaZ to align malware sequences to identify conserved blocks of codes and calculate a conservation score of the blocks for malware family detection and classification (see Section \ref{sec:method}).
+It is worth noting that the blocks of codes identified need not be fully conserved, i.e. there can be modifications, insertions, and deletions of a small number of instructions within the blocks, making it robust to adversarial attacks to some extent (see Section \ref{sec:robustness}).

+\subsection{\textbf{Overview}}

-To classify or detect known/unknown malwares and its variants, in this paper, we propose a malware classification or detection system based on multiple whole-genome alignment.
-The basic building block of the method is a binary classification system that can predict whether an instance belongs to a particular malware family or not.
-The input to this binary classifier is a training set consisting of positive examples i.e. malwares from a particular family, and negative examples which may be non-malwares or malwares from other families.
-The system can be extended to malware detection by creating a binary classifier for all malware families.
-The instances that are predicted to be negative by all these classifiers can then be treated as benign.
+To classify known malware family and their variants, here we propose a malware family classification system based on multiple whole-genome alignment.
+The basic building block of the method is a binary classification system that can predict whether an executable belongs to a particular malware family or not.
+The input to this binary classifier is a training set consisting of positive samples i.e. malware from a particular family, and negative samples, which can be benign or malware from other families.